 To Tajikistan’s slow-paced standards, Khujand is extremely lively, serving as an introduction to Uzbekistan’s part of the Ferghana Valley.
 There is plenty to see to warrant a stop-over, like the idiosyncratic Arbob Palace and the Panjshanbe bazaar.

-Most people will want to skip Istaravshan, though, a town in visible decline.
+Although it offers some historical interest, most people will want to skip Istaravshan, a town in visible decline.
 Although the old mosques are billed as the star attraction, it is actually more interesting for its woodcarvers and metalworkers, and the atmospheric bazaar.

 The Zerafshan valley draws a straight line across the map from Samarkand to Ayni, and continues east, upstream into little populated mountainous areas.
 This place is known as the upper Zerafshan valley, a great place for trekking and undisturbed village life.